AIR WATER SYRINGE

 DISINFECTING WIPES

-The majority of dental offices clean their air water syringe with a simple disinfecting wipe.
+The majority of dental offices clean with a simple disinfecting wipe.

-After blood, tissue, and contaminated aerosol sprays onto the air water syringe from one patients’ treatment, a hygienist simply wipes down the syringe with a disinfecting wipe.
-After the quick wipe down, the next patient is then brought in and the next treatment begins.
-The problem with this procedure is that there are cavities in the air water syringe that cannot be cleaned by a simple wipe down.
-The aerosolized spray back also gets into the internal parts of the air water syringe.
-These parts are not removed to inspect let alone wiped down.
-Yet this has become the standard cleaning protocol for an air water syringe.
+After blood, tissue, and contaminated aerosol sprays onto the syringe from one patient's treatment, a hygienist simply wipes down the syringe with a disinfecting wipe.
+Following this quick wipe down, the next patient is brought in, and the next treatment begins.
+The problem with this procedure is that there are cavities in the syringe that cannot be cleaned by a simple wipe down.
+Additionally, the aerosolized sprayback also reaches the internal parts of the air-water syringe.
+These parts are neither removed for inspection nor wiped down.
+Nevertheless, this has become the standard cleaning protocol for an air water syringe.

-Would you feel safe knowing that this device was not properly cleaned for 10 years worth of patients?
-How would you feel if a high-risk patient was seen right before you?
+Would you feel safe knowing that this device had not undergone proper cleaning for ten years' worth of patients?
+How would you feel if a high-risk patient was treated just before you?
 Would you still accept your treatment?

-A dentist, orthodontist and hygienist simply do not have the time to properly go through and clean the air water syringe between patients.
+A dentist, orthodontist, and hygienist simply lack the time to thoroughly clean the syringe between patients.

 BARRIER